Skip to main

 John T. Ice, Alum 2003

 Ice always had a strong desire to serve his country and his fellow Kentuckians.
 That desire, along with his experiences at the Patterson School, is what led him to pursue a career with the State Department after graduation.
 “This was in so many ways my dream job and I got it.
 Who could ask for more?”
-In the near term, he will be moving abroad for a rotation at U.S. embassy Nouakchott, Mauritania, where he will serve as Deputy Chief of Mission (DCM).
+He has since moved abroad for a rotation at U.S. embassy Nouakchott, Mauritania, where he is serving as Deputy Chief of Mission (DCM).
 As the DCM, he will be the second-in-command to the chief of mission (usually an ambassador).
 He will serve as the key advisor to the chief of mission and will be responsible for the day-to-day management of the post and overseeing the heads of sections at the embassy (political, economic, public affairs, management, and consular).

 Ice’s long-term goal is to stay within the Foreign Service and the State Department and to one day become an Ambassador.
 He has a very strong interest in international relations, and after he retires, would love to return to Kentucky where he can help fellow Kentuckians to better understand the issues at the State Department, why this is important to them, why they should take an interest in it, and why their voice is important in the national discussion about these issues.